dvreeze/yaidom/docs/someXmlGotchas.rst

 XML namespaces come with many surprises, complexities and issues, such as the following:

 * Simply put: DTDs do not understand XML namespaces.
 See for example `Why don't namespaces support DTDs?`_ or `XML namespaces and DTDs`_

-  * Yaidom itself does not really consider DTDs first-class citizens (although the underlying JAXP parser may retrieve and use DTDs)
 * Confusion w.r.t. names (of elements and attributes), such as qualified names (QNames) and expanded names:

   * Each XML library seems to redefine/re-implement the notion of qualified names, often interpreting them as expanded names
   * Expanded names rarely explicitly occur in XML libraries, although they should be at least as prominent as qualified names
   * There is no official string representation of expanded names, although `James Clark`_ notation is often used in documentation
-  * Yaidom considers namespaces first-class citizens, and distinguishes qualified names, expanded names, namespace scopes and namespace declarations (including undeclarations)
 * Namespace URIs mostly look like URLs, but are just identifiers:

-  * URLs suggest the possibility of looking something up on the web, but namespace URIs do not make any such promise
+  * URLs suggest the possibility of looking something up on the web, but namespace URIs do not entail any such promise
   * URL comparison is not strictly string comparison, but namespace URI comparison is string comparison (be careful with trailing slashes, for example)
-* Conceptual circularity: namespace declarations are considered to be attributes, but attribute names can themselves have a namespace, depending on namespace declarations
+* Conceptual circularity: namespace declarations are considered to be attributes, but attribute names can themselves have a namespace, thus depending on namespace declarations

-  * Namespace declarations are easy to recognize in XML, but distinguish between prefixed namespace declarations and default namespace declarations
+  * Namespace declarations are fortunately easy to recognize in XML, but mind the distinction between prefixed namespace declarations and default namespace declarations
-  * Yaidom does not consider namespace declarations to be attributes!
 * Prefixes themselves are considered to be insignificant, but be careful with DTD validation and some attribute values
 * Unprefixed attributes, unlike unprefixed elements (when using a default namespace), are not in any namespace
 * Some namespaces are reserved, namely the "xml" namespace (namespace URI: "http://www.w3.org/XML/1998/namespace") and the "xmlns" namespace (namespace URI: "http://www.w3.org/2000/xmlns/")